anthonyrisinger/cga/README.md

 - Deep integration with GPU frameworks is required
 - Team expertise is limited to standard tools
 - Performance requirements are stringent
+- Probabilistic reasoning is central to the application

 **Consider hybrid approaches**:
 - Use GA for high-level scene structure